pyx-project/pyx/manual/canvas.rst

    ordering purposes, i.e., what is above and below each other.
 The layer name *name* is a dotted string, where dots are used to form a hierarchy of layer groups.
-When inserting a layer, it is put on top of its layer group except when another layer of this group is specified by means of the parameters *above* or *below*.
+When inserting a layer, it is put on top of its layer group except when another layer instance of this group is specified by means of the parameters *above* or *below*.

 The :class:`canvas` class provides access to the total geometrical size of its